Bannon Is Subpoenaed in Mueller’s Russia Investigation

 The move marked the first time Mueller is known to have used a grand jury subpoena to seek information from a member of Trump’s inner circle.
 The special counsel’s office has used subpoenas before to seek information on Trump’s associates and their possible ties to Russia or other foreign governments.

-The Mueller subpoena could be a negotiating tactic.
+The subpoena could be a negotiating tactic.
 Mueller is likely to allow Bannon to forgo the grand jury appearance if he agrees to instead be questioned by investigators in the less formal setting of the special counsel’s offices about ties between Trump’s associates and Russia and about the president’s conduct in office, according to the person, who would not be named discussing the case.
-But it was not clear why Mueller treated Bannon differently from the dozen administration officials who were interviewed in the final months of last year and were never served with a subpoena.
+But it was not clear why Mueller treated Bannon differently than the dozen administration officials who were interviewed in the final months of last year and were never served with a subpoena.

 Mueller issued the subpoena after Bannon was quoted in a new book criticizing Trump, saying that Donald Trump Jr.'s 2016 meeting with Russians was “treasonous” and predicting that the special counsel investigation would ultimately center on money laundering.